Want more relevant content? Let us know what year you will graduate high school.

 A planner or calendar app is great for getting a glimpse of what you can expect on any single day, but it doesn’t provide a great view of the big picture.
 A big wall calendar with a monthly view gives you a good idea of what you can expect over a longer period of time and allows you to write down commitments that are further in the future someplace where you’re bound to see them repeatedly.
 Seeing this everyday in color can help you become a strategic planner without always having to refer to your handheld planner.

 Ninth grade is the foundation of your high school years.
 While you’re bound to experience a period of adjustment, there are many strategies for starting off on the right foot.
 By establishing good time management and organizational habits now, you’re laying the foundation for a strong future in high school.
-For more help, consider the benefits of the CollegeVine Near Peer Mentorship Program, which provides access to practical advice on topics from college admissions to career aspirations, all from successful college students.

 To learn more about ninth grade, don’t miss these CollegeVine posts: